code-lukas/Spacewalker/README.md

 ## Getting started

 - Clone / download this repository
-- Download the `model_repository` folder and place it inside the root folder of this repository.
+- Download the `model_repository` folder ([link](https://drive.google.com/file/d/1uBhl4AGDSbxDxMzA2hMVwoC-MMO93nJw/view?usp=share_link)), unzip and place it inside the root folder of this repository.
 The directory should look like this:
 ```
 Spacewalker/
 ├── .devcontainer